 The topic of sustainability in the automotive industry is also gaining more momentum in the scientific community.
 Nunes and Bennett, for example, carry out a fundamental comparison of environmental initiatives of automobile manufacturers, conclude that these are often still very vague, and require further concretization.
 Another criticism is that the focus is primarily on the ecological dimension [10].
 [11] develop a theoretical framework for analysing the influence of green and lean SCM practices on the sustainable development of automobile manufacturers.
-Ecological (e.g., CO2 emissions), social (e.g., supplier screening) and economic (e.g., operating costs) aspects are considered as performance indicators [11, 12].
-[13] complement this with an analysis of a sustainable business model for the automotive industry that integrates all three dimensions of sustainability.
-This paper also shows that there has been a clear improvement in sustainability performance in the automotive supply chain over the last decade [13].
-[14] emphasize that sustainability management in the automotive industry is only possible through a holistic process approach starting with the conception and continuing right up to the series production of the product.
-In addition to these rather conceptual contributions, several authors consider concrete materials about their sustainability potential for the automotive industry [14].
-[15] consider, for example, the suitability of bio composites especially in the field of dashboards [15], whereas [16] focus primarily on the suitability of natural fibres [16].
-[17] consider the specific attitude of motorists towards sustainable materials in the interior sector.
-The focus here is on the willingness of customers to actually pay more for renewable raw materials [17].
+Ecological (e.g., CO2 emissions), social (e.g., supplier screening) and economic (e.g., operating costs) aspects are considered as performance indicators [12].
+[11] complement this with an analysis of a sustainable business model for the automotive industry that integrates all three dimensions of sustainability.
+This paper also shows that there has been a clear improvement in sustainability performance in the automotive supply chain over the last decade [11].
+[13] emphasize that sustainability management in the automotive industry is only possible through a holistic process approach starting with the conception and continuing right up to the series production of the product.
+In addition to these rather conceptual contributions, several authors consider concrete materials about their sustainability potentials for the automotive industry [13].
+[14], for example, the suitability of bio composites especially in the field of dashboards [14], whereas [15] focus primarily on the suitability of natural fibres [15].
+Hetterich et al. consider the specific attitude of motorists towards sustainable materials in the interior sector.
+The focus here is on the willingness of customers to actually pay more for renewable raw materials [16].